eddiesmo/eddiesmo.github.io/_posts/2026-02-21-second-brain-finally-earned-its-name.md

 The knowledge base is a folder of Markdown files - plain text, future-proof, version-controlled with Git.
 I use Obsidian to browse and read, and Cursor when editing the AI rules, but the files are just files.
 Any editor works.

 The structure is up to you.
 Mine has areas of life (health, career, interests), time-bound projects, evergreen notes, and a daily journal that interlinks to everything else.
 Use whatever system works for you.
+I've put together a [demo repo](https://github.com/eddiesmo/second-brain-demo) you can clone and adapt.

 What makes it a "second brain" rather than a fancy notes folder is a thin layer of instruction files on top.
 A top-level `CLAUDE.md` tells the AI what the vault is, how it's organized, and what conventions to follow.
 Deeper `CONTEXT.md` files give it background on specific areas and projects - so it loads only what's relevant, not everything.
 Rules and skills teach it your workflows: how to write, what to update, when to ask.